U.S. Press Freedom Tracker

 New Hampshire’s attorney general charged publisher Debra Paul with six misdemeanors in August for allegedly violating state election laws that require political ads be identified with appropriate language and disclose who paid for them when published in newspapers.

-According to the Associated Press, a police affidavit cited nearly 60 violations in the Londonderry Times and a related publication between 2020 and this year.
+According to The Associated Press, a police affidavit cited nearly 60 violations in the Londonderry Times and a related publication between 2020 and this year.
 The U.S. Press Freedom Tracker contacted Paul’s lawyer, who did not comment further on the case.

 August 24, 2022